errordeveloper/kubegen/README.md

 Kubernetes resource definitions are too verbose, and there is no built-in framework for reusability.
 Writing good resource templates is hard, whether you are rolling your own or using Helm.

+`kubegen` reduces the verbosity of Kubernetes resource definitions, and adds macros for templating.

+You can use JSON, YAML and HCL as configuration format for `kubegen` sources, and organise files in modules, which you can bundle together.

+The macro syntax is not different from configuration format of choice, thereby any tools that handle a given format can be used in conjunction with `kubegen`.
+The macros are restricted to very basic operations, such as parameter lookup and joining arrays into strings.
+Branching and merging is likely to be added, but isn't supported at present.

 ***The aim of this project is to make it easier to write reusable Kubernetes resource definitions.***

 > It should be useful as is, but it's ambition is to drive the community towards an improvement